Knowledge base

 To access the management of your certificates:

-- Click on the action menu ⋮ to the right of the object concerned in the array that appears.
+- Click on the action menu ⋮ to the right of the relevant item in the displayed table.

-- Choose Export Certificate and follow the instructions to download the archive:
+- Select Export the certificate and follow the instructions to download the archive:

 This guide explains how to correctly interpret the detailed information provided by Qualys SSL Labs